 There are many ways to make slow cooker chicken but this one is my favorite as far as simplicity and taste go.
 The key here is to crisp up chicken skin, rendering most of the fat out, and to caramelize vegetables to deep golden brown color on a skillet.
 No slow cooker with a browning function can attain a similar level of caramelization that can be achieved using a skillet.
 And you won’t be able to render as much fat from chicken skin and make as deep golden brown as you would on a skillet.

 You want to do it very quickly too, without cooking the chicken meat.
 It only takes minutes to do but that’s where most of the flavor will come from.
 And only then the slow cooker will begin to do that it does best – slowly cook and tenderize the chicken to perfection, without it losing much moisture, and until it’s melt-in-your-mouth tender and succulent.

 You may be wondering which chicken parts to use in this recipe.
 My favorite choice is chicken thighs, though I’ve used chicken wings and drumsticks and liked them a lot too.
 All three are slow cooker-friendly and come out tender and juicy.
-Chicken breasts are not a good choice though as they are lean and dry out easily and quickly, even in a slow cooker.
+Chicken breasts are not the best choice though as they are lean and dry out easily.

 Rustic Slow Cooker Chicken